loganminhdang/singlecellvariantanalysis/README.md

 **Usage: discover mode**

 This mode performs an unbiased scan of a genomic region to find all splice junctions that exceed a minimum size.
-It is perfect for the initial exploration of a gene to find deletions or novel splicing events.
+It is suited for the initial exploration of a gene to find deletions or novel splicing events.

 Command: